Karekin Simonian: Life and career

 For more than 50 years, Simonian dedicated his time and expertise to the betterment of sports in Iraq (where he was considered the godfather of bodybuilding and weightlifting), the Middle East, Australia, Armenia, the United States of America and Canada, and volunteered at the Sydney Olympics 2000 on the weight lifting team.

 In 2000, The Australian Olympic Committee (AOC) invited Simonian, to participate and support the 2000 Olympic Games, for the sport of weightlifting.
 There he refereed, and assisted the athletes, coaches and managers from around the world during the Olympic and Paralympics Games.
 He was also on the Paralympics Committee.

 Beside his career in sports, he held a mechanical engineering degree from the London College of Mechanical Engineering by correspondence, and completed a technical mechanical course from Mercedes-Benz Schulung (Germany) and Renault (France).
 He practiced mechanical engineering until his retirement.

 Simonian was also one of the founding members of "Homenetmen Հ.Մ.Ը.Մ", an Armenian general athletic union, in Baghdad, Iraq, in 1961.

 Personal life and death

 He held a dual Australian and American citizenship, as well as having a residence in Armenia.
 He was married to Zvart Vartanian, an educator and Armenian socialite, who was involved in many humanitarian, social and educational organizations such as the Armenian Relief Society.
-Together they had three children, as well as two grandchildren.
+Together they had three children, (Dr. Margaret, Sarkis and Andy) Simonian, as well as two grandchildren (Leo and Henry) Simonian.
 He died on 17 April 2019, at the age of 86.